vocdoni/docs/docs/protocol/user-stories.md

 		- The **Relay** receives the **Gateway** message and sends back an ACK message
 - A **Relay** processes an incoming vote package
 	- The **Relay** decrypts the vote package
-	- The **Relay** checks that none if its batches includes the current nullifyer or none of the previous signatures is linked to the  new one
+	- The **Relay** checks that none if its batches includes the current nullifier or none of the previous signatures is linked to the  new one
 	- The **Relay** checks that the current timestamp is within the start/end blocks
 	- If the vote package contains a **ZK Proof**, the **Relay** checks that it is valid
 	- If the vote package contains a **Ring Signature**, the **Relay** checks that the signature belongs to the census